-A study from the Institute of the University of California claims that it takes an average of 23 minutes and 15 seconds to return to a task after an interruption.
+A joint study from the University of California & Humboldt University claims that it takes an average of 23 minutes and 15 seconds to return to a task after an interruption.

 Now think of how many times you’re distracted throughout the day.
 Maybe it’s procrastination, and you simply take a quick break to check your social media.
 Maybe you’ve been asked a question by a well-meaning colleague.